The FAQs are organized in the following four categories. Click on the link that best represents your question.

-- Competency based education is a framework which allows educators to assess what the students knows, what the students still needs to learn, what the students have learned in the program and where the program can improve.
-The advantage of competency based education is that it allows students to advance forward on their own pace; to spend more time to master the challenging tasks and less time on tasks they find easier.
-Thus, by meeting the required competencies, the students are demonstrating that they have the required knowledge, skills and judgement to move forward in the program.
+- Competency-based education is a framework that allows educators to assess what the students knows, what the students still need to learn, what the students have learned in the program and where the program can improve.
+The advantage of competency-based education is that it allows students to advance forward on their own pace; to spend more time to master the challenging tasks and less time on tasks they find easier.
+Thus, by meeting the required competencies, the students are demonstrating that they have the required knowledge, skills and judgment to move forward in the program.

 What is the difference between supervised practice and supervised experiential learning?

 - In the Future Education Model programs such as the MPP, supervised practice is referred to as supervised experiential learning.
 The experiential learning components are integrated with the didactic coursework to purposefully support didactic instruction.
 Unlike most internship programs, where interns complete the didactic curriculum first and then go to sites to complete their supervised practice or internship.

 Can I work while attending the distance program?